renovate-bot/khulnasoft-lab-_-vul-operator/README.md

 * See [Roadmap] for tentative features in a 1.0.0 release.

 ---
-Starboard is an [KhulnaSoft Security](https://khulnasoft.com) open source project.
+Starboard is an [KhulnaSoft](https://khulnasoft.com) open source project.
 Learn about our [Open Source Work and Portfolio].
 Join the community, and talk to us about any matter in [GitHub Discussions] or [Slack].